 Getting There – Uganda

-The main entry point for flights into Uganda is Entebbe International Airport (EBB) located near the town Entebbe, about 46km/29mi from the capital, Kampala.
-Uganda is a relatively compact country and further transportation within the country is usually done by vehicle.
-In most cases, your local tour operator will collect you from the airport or hotel and will arrange further transportation as part of your safari-package.
+The main entry point for flights into Uganda is Entebbe International Airport (EBB), located near the town of Entebbe, about 46km/29mi from the capital, Kampala.
+Uganda is a relatively compact country and further transportation within the country is usually done by vehicle, though more upmarket safaris increasingly tend to include one or more flights.
+In most cases, your local tour operator will collect you from the airport or hotel and further transportation will be part of and costed into your safari package.

-Please check Skyscanner or, for multiple destination flights, check Expedia to see which airlines can take you to Uganda and what tickets would cost.
+Please check Skyscanner to see which airlines can take you to Uganda and what tickets would cost.

-Fly Uganda and Aerolink run scheduled domestic flights to most parks.
+Aerolink and Fly Uganda run scheduled domestic flights to several parks or nearby gateway towns.
 Alternatively, your tour operator can organize charter flights at a very high price.
-The only destination in Uganda, which is often reached by air, is the very remote Kidepo Valley National Park.
+The only destination in Uganda that is more often reached by air than by road is the remote Kidepo Valley National Park.

-Entry requirements can change, so please contact your local Uganda Embassy to verify the information below is current.
+Entry requirements can change, so please contact your local Ugandan embassy/high commission to verify that the information below is current.